eraybasar/pesdk-docs/_quickstarts/angular.md

 ---
 layout: quickstarts/content
-title: Angular JS # title as shown in the menu and
+title: &title Angular JS # title as shown in the menu and

+menuitem: *title
-order: 1
+order: 0
 category:
-  - html5 # One of the categories
+  - quickstart
 tags: &tags # tags that are necessary
   - photo editor
-published: false # Either published or not
+  - html5
 ---

 #Getting Started with Angular JS